yohhoy/yamc/README.md

 - `yamc::rwlock::WriterPrefer`: Writer prefer locking.
   While any reader thread owns shared lock and there are a waiting writer thread, subsequent other reader threads which try to acquire shared lock are blocked until writer thread's work is done.
   This policy might introduce "Reader Starvation" if writer threads continuously try to acquire exclusive lock.

-Shared mutex types in `yamc::fair` namespace provide "Phase-Fair Readers-Writer lock", that does not cause writer starvation nor reader starvation.
-That shared mutex has FIFO queue of threads wait for lock acquisition, and switch two phases which is reader prefer or writer prefer.
-For example, 5 threads try to acquire lock in W1 -> R2 -> R3 -> W4 -> R5 order (W=exclusive lock / R=shared lock), each threads will acquire the lock in that order.
-In this example, 2 reader threads can concurrently acquire R2 and R3.

 Sample code:
 ```cpp